D4isDAVID/loadscreen/README.md

 The loading screen comes with 3 styles by default:

-- Classic: the default style since v1.0.0;
+- Classic: the style provided since v1.0.0;
 - Modern: a modernized layout;
-- Minimal: everything is condensed and centered.
+- Minimal: everything is condensed and centered (default).

 The config can switch between these 3.
 Alternatively, you may create your own CSS style and use it in the config instead.

+### Fully Configurable

+This loading screen offers a huge amount of options to enable you to configure it for your server to a T.

 ## Configuration